-Christine Naylor – Chair (Parent Of Next Stepper)
+Christine Naylor – Trustee (Parent Of Next Stepper)

-As mum to 30 year old Matthew, who has complex needs I was one of a group of parents and professionals who recognised the need for the provision of a service that would meet his, and other similar young peoples’ needs when they left Ravenscliffe, the excellent specialist secondary school here in Halifax.
+As mum to Matthew, who has complex needs, I was one of a group of parents and professionals who recognised the need for the provision of a service that would meet his, and other similar young peoples’ needs when they left Ravenscliffe, the excellent specialist secondary school here in Halifax.

 Like many parents of children with special needs, I have represented, attended, spoken at, lobbied and been involved with numerous organisations and events, with the sole intention of improving the lives of our offspring.
 It therefore gives me great pleasure to see the development of the Next Step Trust into the flagship provision that we originally envisaged at the start of our journey.